Spread Cancer Awareness During Leukemia, Lymphoma, And Blood Cancer Awareness Month

 The month of September is known as Childhood Cancer Awareness Month.
 Some common types of childhood cancers are leukemia, lymphoma, and blood cancer, but these cancers can also occur in adults.
 This September, help to spread awareness about childhood cancers, including leukemia, lymphoma, and blood cancer.
-If you would like to donate a car to a help grant a wish for a child with a life-threatening medical condition, contact Wheels For Wishes today.
+If you would like to donate a car to a help grant a wish for a child with a critical illness, contact Wheels For Wishes today.

 What Is Leukemia?